Maintaining Profitability in a Price-Sensitive Market

 As the Decile team makes their way through the 2025 conference circuit, one topic is at the forefront of retailers’ minds: profit margins.

 Inflation has increased supplier pricing, making the manufacturing of products more costly.
-And as tariffs are put into place and ad costs continue to rise, profit margins get squeezed even tighter.
+As tariffs increase and ad costs continue to rise, profit margins get squeezed even tighter.
 How are brands mitigating these challenges, and maintaining profitability through it all?
 Let’s take a look.

 Pricing Thresholds